MaksimDzhangirov/backendBankExample/docs/part63-eng.md

 },
 ```

-Basically, it should be of type `PayloadSendVerifyEmail`, with the username
+Basically, it should be of type `PayloadSendVerifyEmail`, with the `Username`
 field set to the input `user.Username`.

 ```go